• Skip to primary navigation

 If you're a big bean or tomato chili fan and not overly concerned with adhering to strict Texas guidelines, you're more than welcome to use this recipe as a base and add those fillers.
 But if you have your heart on staying true to an authentic recipe, leave the beans and tomatoes for another day.

-A bowl of red chili with a spoon on the side.
+A bowl of red chili on a small plate with a spoon and grated cheese on the side.

 Ingredients